 In each of these cases, the user does not necessarily need to have a deep understanding of the details of the microcontroller or its operation.
-The circuit can be designed with attention being paid to keeping signal levels within the limits of the device.
-Then, one simply writes a BASIC program to perform the functions required.
+The circuit can be designed with attention paid to keeping signal levels within the limits of the device.
+Then, one simply writes a program to perform the functions required.
 To be sure, there are trade-offs.
-The built-in firmware required to allow the user to write a program in a simple language takes up space and processor cycles, so execution speed is not as fast and programs are somewhat limited.
-The BASIC Stamp and PicAxe use specific variants of the PIC microcontroller, so if you need features that are not present in those chips you will need to take a different approach.
+The built-in firmware required to allow the user to write a program may be in a simple language such as BASIC that takes up space and processor cycles, so execution speed is not as fast and programs are somewhat limited.

+The BASIC Stamp and PICAXE use specific variants of the PIC microcontroller, so if you need features that are not present in those chips you will need to take a different approach.
 Still, these can be extremely valuable tools that the average amateur can use with very little time and money invested.

 There is a very broad range of microcontrollers available to meet nearly any need.
-Available devices include 8-bit, 16-bit and 32-bit processors with internal program memory ranging from 512 words up to 256 kbytes and more.
+Available devices include 8 bit, 16 bit and 32 bit processors with internal program memory ranging from 512 words up to 256 kbytes and more.
 At the low end are very low cost, physically small devices (down to 8 pin ICs) that can perform relatively simple tasks with ease.
 Larger, faster processors may include more memory, more I/O pins, and specialized peripherals.
-Some of the more common features are ADCs, DACs, pulse width modulation outputs, USB interface hardware or digital signal processing, some of the smallest devices will fit the bill.
-For a more elaborate design, you may need to scan a 4×4 key switch matrix, drive an LCD module with a parallel interface, control a number of LEDs and interface to a PC through a USB port.
-In this case, the number of I/O pins will eliminate a large number of devices from consideration.
+Some of the more common features are ADCs, DACs, pulse width modulation (PWM) outputs, USB interface hardware or digital signal processing.